soul4rent/AWBW-Map-Checklist/README.md

 - Is the number of unique features not absurd?
 (EX: 50 Com towers)
 - Are most cities spaced out more than 1 tile away from eachother?
 - Are most areas of the map reasonably used, and the unused areas "blocked off" by terrain?
 (EX: Sea tiles, mountains, pipes, large amounts of forest, etc)
 - Is there a reasonable number of pre-owned properties?
+(Likely just a few bases and an HQ/Lab)
 - Is there some amount of terrain variety?
 (EX: The map isn't just all plains or all roads)

 ## Standard B Rank Map Checklist